-This easy sugar cookie recipe is so delicious and perfect for frosting with our no fail buttercream frosting.
-This is a sour cream sugar cookie recipe, and it’s a favorite year round – but especially Christmas-time!
+This no-chill sugar cookie recipe is so delicious and perfect for frosting with our no-fail buttercream frosting – though if you prefer royal icing, they work well with those, too.
+This no-spread sugar cookie recipe has a sour cream base and it’s a favorite year-round – but especially Christmas-time!
+If you love easy cookie recipes, you’ll love this recipe.

 These sugar cookies are Santa’s favorite, and he is very excited when he sees them by the fireplace on Christmas Eve.